 1. Snowden Reveals a Shaky Foundation for America’s National Security Exposed

-In June of 2013, the story of Edward Snowden hit the news.
-Apparently, a 29-year-old man, with no high school diploma and a short stint as a security guard at the University of Maryland, managed to infiltrate the government’s internal security network.
-Snowden was recently hired as a tech employee for the Booze Allen Hamilton Firm, a private consulting company.
-Contractors were hired to do work for the National Security Agency.
+In June of 2013, the story of the Edward Snowden leak hit the news.
+Snowden was a previous employee of the global communications division at the CIA.
+He was a top cybersecurity expert at the agency at worked internationally.
+Although he dropped out of high school because of mono and earned a GED, his computer skills were so superior his formal education was not important.
+Prior to the CIA he had a short stint as a security guard at the University of Maryland.
+At the time of the data leak, Snowden was a tech employee for the Booze Allen Hamilton Firm, a private consulting company.
+Contractors of the firm worked for the National Security Agency (NSA).

 2. RSA Security: Not So Secure